Malware attacks and threats are constantly increasing, you can only detect and stop such attacks with these listed practical ways.

 The attack begins when a user visits an untrusted web page or app.
-To overcome this situation, you should install a firewall, sanitize input data, validate input user data.
+To overcome this situation, you should install a firewall, sanitize input data, and validate input user data.

 For Malware Prevention, a Web Application Firewall (WAF) is necessary to install on the system.
-It is designed to safeguard web applications, mobile apps, APIs by removing HTTP traffic coming between a web application and the web.
+It is designed to safeguard web applications, mobile apps, and APIs by removing HTTP traffic coming between a web application and the web.

 The WAF follows the OSI model to prevent malicious traffic and thereby avert web application attacks.
 A firewall filters traffic related to IP and ports.
 A firewall enables a higher level of security to prevent malware attacks.

-Admin should update WordPress plugins, theme, CMS, framework frequently.
+Admin should update WordPress plugins, theme, CMS, and framework frequently.
 Attackers always try to find an unpatched system as it seems a soft target to enter the system.